-The weather data for Langebaan can be applied to the site.
-Refer to the wind rose below in Figure 2.2.1 (SA Weather Services).
+The weather data for De Aar can be applied to the site.
+Refer to the wind rose below in Figure 2.2.1 (Metro Blue).
 The key features of the weather patterns are:

-- Winds which blow mostly from the south south west. - Winds very seldom blow from the east. - High temperature low humidity conditions in summer during the day. - Cold moist conditions in winter with precipitation. - Temperature inversions, which trap air in a stagnant layer near the earth surface, occur on cold nights and early mornings.
+- Winds which blow mostly from the west and east south east. - Winds very seldom blow from south and north. - High temperature low humidity conditions in summer during the day.
+Rainfall, although limited is in the summer. - Cold conditions in winter with some precipitation. - Temperature inversions, which trap air in a stagnant layer near the earth surface, occur on cold nights and early mornings.